Mojjan4/Mojjan4/README.md

 - 💞️ I want to collaborate with colleagues who are happy to share their knowledge and stories.

-- 📫 Want to contact me?
+- 📫 Want to have a chat?
 Check out my Linkedin: <a href="https://www.linkedin.com/in/christopher-lundqvist-8741b2aa/">My Profile Linkedin

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Mojjan4&theme=onedark)